Montgomery County Association

 1.

-All fabric should be washed.
-We have much donated fabric
+All fabric must be washed.

 2.

-and patterns are also acceptable.
-Approx. 2 ¼ yards is
+are also acceptable.
+Approx. 2 ¼ yards is needed for one blanket.

 3.